-It’s understandable that you might be feeling upset, frustrated or angered if you are treated unfairly at work.
+It’s understandable that you might be feeling upset, frustrated, or angered if you’re treated unfairly at work.
 However, before you take the appropriate action to deal with discrimination, it’s helpful to remove all emotion from the situation and focus only on what actually happened.
 Your report cannot be based on a feeling or an assumption – it must be based on concrete facts.

 If you’d like more information and advice about how to gather evidence about discrimination at work, then take a look at this guide from Citizens Advice.